-Yes, this is possible and in fact has been done previously with the Department of Taxation and the Department of Labor and Industrial Relations, who handle their own payment Representative Tina Wildberger April 30 2019 Page 3 processes.
+Yes, this is possible and in fact has been done previously with the Department of Taxation and the Department of Labor and Industrial Relations, who handle their own payment processes.
 Other departments have declined to go this route because the daily reconciliation processes involved, fiscal reporting, refund/chargeback issues, initial collection activities and all fiscal/customer service inquiries then fall entirely on the agency.

-6. Because of the apparent volume of credit card charges, can you please advise me of the average annual credit card processing fees charged to the State?
-Additionally, can you please advise me if the credit card processing fees are passed through at cost to the State of Hawaii?
+6. Because of the volume of credit card charges, what is the average annual credit card processing fees charged to the State?
+Additionally, are the credit card processing fees passed through at cost to the State of Hawaii?